It’s a pretty frequently asked question from beginner and somewhat intermediate guitar players, what are some easy guitar solos for beginners?

 14. Come Together by The Beatles

-The solo follows the same melodic pattern of the song.
-There are two strings for the solo; although, you can always get away with one.
-The secret to nailing this is by practicing your string bending techniques.
+The solo follows the same melodic pattern as the song.
+There are two strings for the solo, although you can always get away with one.
+The secret to nailing this is by practicing your string-bending techniques.
 Doing so will give you that characteristic bump in the pitch of the sound.

 I wouldn’t be surprised if you’ll have your folks dancing to the tune once you’ve perfected the solo.
 However, I do suggest learning the whole song because it is really such a beautiful, melodic, and fun piece to play with your family and friends or by yourself.

 If you think plucking the guitar strings isn’t your forte and you really want to learn a guitar solo, then ‘Hard Day’s Night” should be perfect.
 You don’t need to fret about fancy fingering techniques.
 Good, flexible wrists and a good ear for the tone are all you need to nail this Beatles classic.